Christine-97/Christine-97/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# 👋 Hi, I'm Christine Mary Polly
+# 👋 Hi, I'm Christine Polly Paul

 Welcome to my GitHub!
 I'm an experienced **Data Analyst** with a passion for transforming data into meaningful insights and visual stories.
 My work spans across SQL, Python, Power BI, Pandas, and modern data storytelling through blogs and visual dashboards.